vedant-jain03/talawa-api/CONTRIBUTING.md

 #### GitHub Externship
 If you are participating in the 2021 GitHub Externship, please read more about us and our processes [here](https://palisadoesfoundation.github.io/talawa-docs/docs/internships/github/github-introduction)

 ### Community
+There are many ways to communicate with the community.

-The Palisadoes Foundation has a Slack channel where members can assist with support and clarification.
-Click [here](https://join.slack.com/t/thepalisadoes-dyb6419/shared_invite/zt-nk79xxlg-OxTdlrD7RLaswu8EO_Q5rg) to join our slack channel.
+1. The Palisadoes Foundation has a Slack channel where members can assist with support and clarification.
+Visit [slack.palisadoes.org](http://slack.palisadoes.org) to join our slack channel.
+1. We also have a technical email list run by [freelists.org](https://www.freelists.org/).
+Search for `palisadoes` and join.
+Members on this list are also periodically added to our marketing email list that focuses on less technical aspects of our work.